TECHNICAL LED TERMS & INFORMATION

 A controller is the main computer or “brain” of the LED display.

 A feature of the control system that allows for monitoring and reporting of errors in the LED display in a readable report.
 Diagnostic levels will vary with manufacturer and may not be a feature of all control systems.
 Diagnostics may include monitoring of component temperatures, video signals, power supplies and in some cases even LED operation.
-Many manufacturers employ a diagnostic feature on all of their LED displays.
+Many manufacturers employ a diagnostic feature on all their LED displays.
 This feature allows for quick and accurate troubleshooting if a problem occurs.
 The Display is queried while running and displays a report for each critical component.

-A capability with the software that comes with some LED signs is the ability to “smooth” out pixelated graphics by allowing a pixel to “share” part of the pixels around itself, giving the graphics a better look.
+In LED sign terminology, enhanced resolution is a capability with the software that comes with some LED signs is the ability to “smooth” out pixelated graphics by allowing a pixel to “share” part of the pixels around itself, giving the graphics a better look.
 This technique is becoming less necessary now that higher definition signs are becoming more cost-effective.

 Ethernet Cable Types & Terminologies

 Category 5 (CAT5) – Category 5 cable is a twisted pair high signal integrity cable type often referred to as Cat5 or Cat-5.
 Most Category-5 cables are unshielded, relying on the twisted pair design for noise rejection.
 Category 5 has been superseded by the Category Se specification.
 This type of cable is used in structured cabling for computer networks such as Ethernet and ATM, and is used to carry many other signals such as telephony and video.
-CATS cable is limited to a 100 meter (300 ft.) distance.
+CATS cable is limited to a 100-meter (300 ft.) distance.

 Category 6 (CAT6) – Category 6 cable, commonly referred to as Cat.-6, is a cable standard for Gigabit Ethernet and other network protocols that are backward compatible with the Category 5/5e and Category 3 cable standards.
 Compared with Cat.-5 and Cat.-5e, Cat.-6 features more stringent specifications for crosswalk and system noise.
 The cable standard provides performance of up to 250 MHz and is suitable for 10BASE-T, 100BASE-TX (Fast Ethernet), 1000BASE-T/1000BASE-TX (Gigabit Ethernet) and 10GBASE-T (10-Gigabit Ethernet).
 Category 6 cable has a reduced maximum length when used for 10GBASE-T; Category 6a cable, or Augmented Category 6, is characterized to 500 MHz and has improved alien crosswalk characteristics, allowing 10GBASE-T to be run for the same distance as previous protocols.
 Category 6 cable can be identified by the printing on the side of the cable sheath.
-CAT6 cable is limited to a 100 meter (300 ft.) distance.
+CAT6 cable is limited to a 100-meter (300 ft.) distance.